River Otter’s Adventure

 The Pig and Miss Prudence

-“I have been in working in the children’s publication world for more than 15 years.
+“I have been in working in the children’s publishing world for more than 15 years.
 In that time, I have been published in magazine, books, ezines, and even corporate materials aimed at kids.”